Before You Begin

 If you plan to perform file-level recovery to the original location, consider the following additional limitations and prerequisites:

-• To perform restore to the original location, Veeam Backup for AWS launches worker instances in the backup account.
+• To perform restore to the original location, Veeam Backup for AWS deploys worker instances in the backup account.
 That is why you must specify network settings for worker instances beforehand as described in section Adding Configurations for Backup Account.

 • [For Linux-based EC2 instances] Python v2 or v3 with module 6 must be installed on the source instance.